moonshine-ai/moonshine-js/README.md

-# Moonshine.js
+# MoonshineJS

-Moonshine.js makes it easy for web developers to build modern, speech-driven web experiences without sacrificing user privacy.
+MoonshineJS makes it easy for web developers to build modern, speech-driven web experiences without sacrificing user privacy.
 We build on three key principles:

 - **Fast Transcription**: simply connect a WebAudio-compliant media stream from any browser audio source and generate rapid transcriptions of speech.
 - **Easy Voice Control**: build feature-rich voice-controlled web apps in < 10 lines of code.